Our Model

 Digital Skills

-In order to achieve digital equity, communities must have the skills to use the internet and the knowledge to build it.
+In order to advance digital opportunity, communities must have the skills to use the internet and the knowledge to build it.
 We’re focusing on supporting both digital literacy at scale (e.g., in schools, on devices, and at points of sale) while also increasing the pipeline of network engineers working in the public interest.
 This two-pronged process ensures people gain access to the internet and skills to utilize its wealth of resources and protect themselves from new threats like mis- and disinformation or identity theft.
 In turn, investment in the pipeline and community of network engineers enables communities to build and maintain the internet themselves.

 See more